dentarg/auth0-blog/_posts/2017-02-10-java-alphabet-soup.markdown

 After submitting this specification request, members of the *Executive Committee* (EC) analyzed it to decide if this request deserved attention or not.
 Since it was approved by the *EC*, Mark Hadley and Paul Sandoz—former employees of Sun Microsystems—were assigned as *Specification Leads* and kept working on it with the help of *Expert Group* members and *Contributors*.

-All the different roles and workflow involved to release any *JSR*, like the example above, are defined in the *JCP* program and are governed by the *EC*.
+All the different roles and the workflow involved to release any *JSR*, like the example above, are defined in the *JCP* program and are governed by the *EC*.

 ### Java Community Process Membership

 To officially participate in any stage of a *JSR* or process in the *JCP*, an organization or individual has to sign a *Java Specification Participation Agreement* (JSPA), a *Associate Membership Agreement* (AMA) or a *Partner Membership Agreement* (PMA).

-Any entity (human or organization) that has signed one of the agreements mentioned above will be categorized as one of the three types of *JCP Membership* available: Associate Member, Partner Member or Full Member.
+Any entity (human or organization) that signs one of these agreements gets categorized as one of the three types of *JCP Membership* available: Associate Member, Partner Member or Full Member.
 Each of these types qualify members to act on different roles in the process.
 The *JCP* provides a [very detailed explanation of how different kind of subjects (individuals, non-profit organizations or commercial organizations) become members](https://jcp.org/en/participation/overview) and [how they can contribute](https://jcp.org/aboutJava/communityprocess/final/jsr364/MembershipClasses_v7.pdf).
 But basically, the following rules apply:

-- Associate Members can be *Contributors* to *JSRs' Expert Groups*, attend *JCP Member* events and vote in the annual *Executive Committee* elections for the two Associate seats
+- Associate Members can be *Contributors* to *JSRs' Expert Groups*, attend *JCP Member* events and vote in the annual *Executive Committee* elections for two Associate seats
 - Partner Members can serve on the *Executive Committee*, attend to *JCP Member* events and vote in the annual *Executive Committee* elections
 - Full Members can work on the *Executive Committee*, vote in the annual *Executive Committee* elections, work as *Contributors* to *JSRs* and lead these specifications.

 ### Executive Committee (EC)

-As already stated, the *Executive Committee* (EC) plays a major role in the *JCP* program.
-Members of this group have to analyze, comment, vote and decided on the approval of all the *JSRs* issued to the program.
+The *Executive Committee* (EC) plays a major role in the *JCP* program.
+Members of this group have to analyze, comment, vote and decided on the approval of all the *JSRs* submitted to the program.
 Besides being responsible for guiding the evolution of the entire platform, the *EC* and the whole *JCP* program are also responsible for the *JCP* program itself, keeping it in adherence to what the community expects from the program and its members.

 Members of this committee are elected through [annual elections](https://jcp.org/en/participation/committee) and they are responsible for:

 - reviewing and voting to approve or reject new *JSR* proposals
 - reviewing and voting to approve or reject public review drafts
-- decide when JSRs that have not made sufficient progress through the *JCP* be withdrawn
+- deciding when *JSRs* should be withdrawn
-- collaborating on revisions to the *JCP*
+- collaborating on revisions to the *JCP* program

 ### Specification Lead

-The *Specification Lead* is usually the author of the specification or, like in the example of the *JAX-RS* spec, someone related to the organization that filed the request. *Spec Leads* are responsible for choosing and leading the members the *Expert Group* while developing a specification.
+The *Specification Lead* is usually the author of the specification or, like in the example of the *JAX-RS* spec, someone related to the organization that filed the request. *Spec Leads* main responsibility is to guide *Expert Group* members and the *Contributors* while developing a specification, but they also have to:

+- provide the Reference Implementation for the *JSR*
+- complete the *Technology Compatibility Kit* (TCK)—[a suite of tests that checks a particular a *JSR* for compliance](https://jcp.org/en/resources/tdk)
+- update the *JSR* page on [jcp.org](https://jcp.org), providing documents like [Early Draft Review](https://www.jcp.org/en/jsr/stage?listBy=community), [Public Review](https://www.jcp.org/en/jsr/stage?listBy=public), [Proposed Final Draft](https://www.jcp.org/en/jsr/stage?listBy=proposed), etc

+### Contributor

+*Contributors* are an *Associate Member* (i.e. individuals that signed the *Associate Membership Agreement*) that helped the *Expert Group* and the *Specification Lead* to test and develop a *JSR*.
+This role is the first step to the *JCP* program. *Contributors* that provide great help on one or more *JSRs* have a good chance to be considered as candidates for future *Expert Groups* and/or to act as a *Specification Lead*.

 ## Java Specification Requests (JSR)
 ### Structure of a JSR